 The Importance of Accurate Forecasting

-Knowing what to expect in terms of revenue and expenses serves as the mainstay of creating a yearly budget, and that makes accurate forecasting especially important.
-This means taking an honest look at your current budget to see where you’re meeting set goals for growth and where your business could use some work.
-It also means keeping up with the latest innovations and challenges within your particular field, including new disruptive technology, risking supplier costs due to weather or unrest, or the addition of regulations that effect the way you do business.
-To keep your business safe, err on the side of caution when estimating potential ups and downs.
+It also means keeping up with the latest innovations and challenges within your particular field, including new disruptive technology, risky supplier costs due to weather or unrest, or an addition of regulations that affect the way you do business.
+To keep your business safe, err on the side of caution when estimating your potential ups and downs.
 In other words, stay conservative when counting on potential profits and liberal when planning a cushion for potential expenses.

 Laying Out Your Master Budget

 A small business master budget includes both operating and financial budgets, and you need both to ensure your small business can survive and thrive throughout the upcoming year.
-Your operating budget comprises your company’s income statement, showing income-generating areas of your business and including both revenues and expenses.
-By comparison, your financial budget comprises your cash budget, figuring cash, and asset inflows and outflows.
+Your operating budget is comprised of your company’s income statement, showing income-generating areas of your business and including both revenues and expenses.
+By comparison, your financial budget is comprised of your cash budget, figuring cash, and asset inflows and outflows.
 You should prepare your operating budget first, then use the data projections and assumptions to create your financial budget.

 Your Operating Budget